Artisanal mining: Child labour

 Economic opportunities for male and female children differ, as girls are often exposed to surface work considered appropriate to females, such as cooking, foraging, and processing food.
-Within the mineral supply chain, girls are sought after as smugglers and mineral processers.
+Within the mineral supply chain, girls are sought after as smugglers and mineral processors.
 However, women and girls working within ASM often still must perform domestic responsibilities within their communities in addition to ASM labor.
 Women and girls are also victims of sexual exploitation at a higher rate than their male counterparts.
 Similarly, because men dominate within both the domestic and economic spheres in many ASM communities, women are often victims of domestic violence and social stigmatization.
 In some cases, the lack of confidence in women performing traditionally 'male' tasks allows for discreet advancement of women involved in ASM.
 Employment in artisanal mining, which is often portrayed as one of the most accessible opportunities for economic mobility, is limited because physically intensive labor is often viewed as unfit for women.

 The Pact's Children out of Mining (Watoto Inje ya Mungoti) project in the Democratic Republic of Congo has helped to achieve a more than 90% reduction in child labor at targeted mines, using novel approaches including various community governance committees, awareness-raising and positive parenting skills training, peer exchanges, traditional song and dance, sport, children's interactive forums and traditional signage and radio media strategies.

-Terre des Hommes works on addressing child labour in the mica mines in Madagascar.In Madagascar, about 10,000 children work in mica mines, prolonging exposure to extreme heat and poor air quality.
+Terre des Hommes works on addressing child labour in the mica mines in Madagascar.
+In Madagascar, about 10,000 children work in mica mines, prolonging exposure to extreme heat and poor air quality.
 Terre des Hommes works to integrate social, public, and private solutions to problems posed by mica extraction and trade.
 In particular, Terre des Hommes works to provide education access and psychological support to children while helping families meet their income needs.